-Intermediate Illustrator 30 course hours Prerequisites: DAC 121 (WE) Corequisite: None 30 on-site hours or equivalent \$300.00 In this intermediate Adobe Illustrator course you will discover the power and versatility of vector artwork.
+DAC 221 Intermediate Illustrator 30 clock hours Prerequisites: DAC 121 (WE) Corequisite: None 30 on-site hours or equivalent \$495.00 In this intermediate Adobe Illustrator course you will discover the power and versatility of vector artwork.
 This course takes you beyond the basics to learn the many capabilities available to you in Illustrator.
 This course also covers troubleshooting for production personnel as well as advanced techniques for interesting design effects.
-DAC 141 \$300.00 Introduction to InDesign 30 course hours Prerequisites: None Corequisite: None 30 on-site hours or equivalent DAC 241 \$300.00 Intermediate InDesign 30 course hours Prerequisites: DAC 141 (WE) Corequisite: None 30 on-site hours or equivalent
+DAC 141 Introduction to InDesign 30 clock hours Prerequisites: None Corequisite: None 30 on-site hours or equivalent \$495.00 Learn the Adobe InDesign user interface and the specific tools and features that make InDesign valuable.
+Learn basic strategies to design, supplement, and export graphic materials.
+In this course, you will learn how to add, place and resize graphics; how to create text, import text and work with text in a document; how to draw shapes and use those shapes in your document; and how to package your work for a commercial printer.
+DAC 241 Intermediate InDesign 30 clock hours Prerequisites: DAC 141 (WE) Corequisite: None 30 on-site hours or equivalent \$495.00 This class reinforces basic strategies of DAC 141 and introduces intermediate techniques for graphic design.
+Learn additional tools and methods to craft a series of graphic marketing materials.
+Learn to use Adobe InDesign including the tools and features that make InDesign useful for photo and graphic projects.
+In this online training class, students will learn basic InDesign strategies necessary for adjusting, correcting, and supplementing photos and graphics.